cerner/terra-docker/README.md

 # terra-docker

-This is a repo for docker files supporting terra CI and development.
+This is a repo for docker files supporting Terra CI and development.

 This repo contains docker files to create the following images: